Mustafajalil1/Chemical_Cosmetics_Analysis/README.md

 ## Summary and Key Findings
 - Identifies the number of products discontinued annually, highlighting reformulation trends or regulatory impact.
-- Reveals which product subcategories are most represented in the dataset, indicating industry focus or consumer usage patterns.
+- Reveals which product subcategories are most represented in the dataset, indicating consumer usage patterns.
 - Lists the most frequently reported hazardous chemicals, showing which substances are most prevalent in cosmetic formulations.
 - Highlights companies associated with the highest number of hazardous ingredient reports, useful for regulatory and consumer awareness.
 - Determines which broader product categories have the highest presence of toxic ingredients.